Shane Dowrich

 Shane Omari Dowrich (born 30 October 1991) is a former Barbadian international cricketer who played as a wicket-keeper.
 He has featured for the West Indies, Barbados along with CPL teams St Kitts and Nevis Patriots and Barbados Tridents in his cricketing career.
-Dowrich is also the current captain of the Barbados' first class side.
+Dowrich is also the current captain of the Barbados' first class team.

 Early career

 A Combermere School student who came through the YMPC Cricket Club, Dowrich represented the West Indies at the 2010 ICC Under-19 Cricket World Cup, making his first-class debut for Barbados at the age of 18 on his return, and was awarded the Lord Gavron Award for promising young cricketers in Barbados alongside Roston Chase at the end of the year.
 As part of this award, Dowrich spent the 2012 English season playing for Sefton Park in the Liverpool and District Cricket Competition, scoring two centuries as he totaled 733 league runs at an average of 52.35 despite returning to the Caribbean mid-season to play for West Indies A.